Providing Support with OlysetTM Net

 As a diversified chemical manufacturer, Sumitomo Chemical brought together polyethylene and insecticide technologies.
 That is OlysetTM Net.

 Factory Window Screen Helps in Effort to Eradicate Malaria

 An insecticide called pyrethroid is incorporated into polyethylene fibers, and controlled release technology gradually brings the insecticide to the surface of the fibers.
 This was technology that originally was used in factory window screens to repel insects, but Sumitomo Chemical thought it may be useful for people suffering from malaria.
 As a result of sustained R&D efforts, the OlysetTM Net insecticide-treated mosquito net was developed.
 OlysetTM Net is the first net endorsed by the World Health Organization (WHO) in 2001 as a long-lasting insecticidal net.
-Through the United Nations Children's Fund (UNICEF) and other international organizations, the net is now supplied to over 80 countries.
+Through the United Nations Children's Fund (UNICEF) and other international organizations, the net is now supplied to about 100 countries.

 Sumitomo Chemical is also cooperating with Roll Back Malaria Partnership led by WHO.

 Pellets used to make the fibers of the net.

 In contrast to previous polyester mosquito nets, OlysetTM Net is made from polyethylene, with thicker, more durable fibers.

 Enlarged Cross Section Diagram of the Net Fiber